Tana River mangabey: Physical description

-The Tana River mangabey is a medium-sized primate with a long semi-prehensile tail, yellow-brown coat, and a center part on the crown of the head with long, dark fur.
+The Tana River mangabey is a medium-sized primate with a long semiprehensile tail, a yellow-brown coat, and a center part on the crown of the head with long, dark fur.
 The species has white eyelids that contrast to its darker face like other Cercocebus species.
-This contrast in the eyelids is believed to be used as part of the species complex communication system.
+This contrast in the eyelids is believed to be used as part of the species' complex communication system.
 The species also has specialized dental morphology for feeding on hard nuts, seeds, and fruits.

 Behavior and ecology

-The Tana River mangabey is diurnal and semi-terrestrial.
-It spends most of its time on the ground but is still considered arboreal due to its sleeping area.
-The species sleeps in trees which are approximately 27-37m in height which have a sparse canopy cover of 25–60%.
+The Tana River mangabey is diurnal and semiterrestrial.
+It spends most of its time on the ground, but is still considered arboreal due to its sleeping area.
+The species sleeps in trees about 27–37 m in height, which have a sparse canopy cover of 25–60%.
 The primate sleeps in the forks of the branches of these trees or near the main trunk.
 It is believed to sleep in trees to reduce the risk of predation and chooses this site according to its last feeding position in the area.

 Group size ranges from 13–36 individuals, and sometimes combining to form aggregations of 50 to 60 individuals.
 These groups consist of multiple males and multiple females.
-The species have an average day-range length of 1.25 km.
-During the dry season when food is limited groups maintain discrete territories with minimal overlapping.
-To maintain these territories males give spatial vocalizations and territorial displays at fixed boundaries.
+The species has an average day-range length of 1.25 km.
+During the dry season when food is limited, groups maintain discrete territories with minimal overlapping.
+To maintain these territories, males give spatial vocalizations and territorial displays at fixed boundaries.
 The males within the group may also engage in active combat with outside group leaders invading the territory.
-In the wet season when food is abundant boundaries are broken down.
-Foraging ranges for different groups extend and there is considerable overlap between the different groups.
-During this time groups are more tolerant of one another and meet and intermingle.
+In the wet season when food is abundant, boundaries are broken down.
+Foraging ranges for different groups extend, and considerable overlap occurs between the different groups.
+During this time, groups are more tolerant of one another and meet and intermingle.

-The Tana River mangabey has a few predators, such as Python sebae, crowned eagle, martial eagle, and Nile crocodile.
+The Tana River mangabey has a few predators, such as the Central African rock python, crowned eagle, martial eagle, and Nile crocodile.

 Reproduction

 The Tana River mangabey is a polygynous species with two or more males within each group depending on the size of the group.
-The average adult male weighs approximately 10.2 kg while the average adult female weighs 5.5 kg exhibiting sexual dimorphism within the species.
+The average adult male weighs about 10.2 kg, while the average adult female weighs 5.5 kg, thus exhibiting size sexual dimorphism within the species.

-The primate gives birth to a single offspring after a gestation period of approximately 170–180 days.
+The female gives birth to a single offspring after a gestation period around 170–180 days.
 During the first two months after birth, the infant is guarded by its mother and begins to develop a close bond.
-In the third month the infant begins socializing with other infants and adult group members but remains in close proximity to mom.
-The females within the group usually have lasting bonds with their mother while the males become more independent and spend more time away from the group or on the periphery.
+In the third month, the infant begins socializing with other infants and adult group members, but remains in close proximity to its dam.
+The females within the group usually have lasting bonds with their mothers, while the males become more independent and spend more time away from the group or on the periphery.
 If a group loses one of its males, another male may be recruited from peripheral solitary males to maintain the structure of the group.